golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 ```

-!!! info

-    You can learn more about Golem architecture, production and test networks, GLM tokens [here](missinglink-info-on-networks.md):

 Next steps:

+    You can learn more about Golem architecture, production and test networks, GLM tokens [here](../../../../golem/overview/index.md):